ESMCI/visualCaseGen/paper.md

-By automating and simplifying CESM configuration, visualCaseGen makes the model more accessible and custumizable, particularly for researchers exploring hierarchical modeling, idealized experiments, and custom coupled simulations.
+By automating and simplifying CESM configuration, visualCaseGen makes the model more accessible and custumizable, particularly for researchers exploring hierarchical modeling, idealized experiments, or custom coupled simulations.
-This tool allows users to focus on their scientific objectives rather than technical setup challenges, ultimately enabling a more efficient and streamlined experiment workflow.
+As such, the tool allows users to focus on their scientific objectives rather than technical setup challenges, ultimately enabling a more efficient and streamlined experiment workflow.